fran-cornachione/fran-cornachione/README.md

-# 👋 Hey, I'm Fran
+# Hey, I'm Fran!

-I'm passionate about data and personal growth.
+I'm passionate about data.
 I'm currently on a self-taught journey to become a **Data Engineer**, focusing on building data pipelines, automation, and working with large-scale datasets efficiently.

 Right now, I'm deepening my technical skills by building real-world projects that combine data engineering and analytics.